Liquid anomalies and Fragility of Supercooled Antimony: Liquid anomalies

 In tetrahedral systems the thermodynamic anomalies are linked to underlying changes in local structure.
-In the following we thus perform a detailed analysis of short-range order along the $6.12$ g/cm$^3$ isochore.
-The results, reported in Fig.~\ref{fig:isotherms and structure}b, indicate that at low temperature the liquid is more ordered, locally less dense and has more pronounced Peierls-like distortion.
+In the following we thus perform a detailed analysis of short-range order at different pressures and temperatures.
+The results, reported in Fig.~\ref{fig:isotherms and structure}, indicate that at low temperature and low density the liquid is more ordered, locally less dense and has more pronounced Peierls-like distortion.
 In fact, we observe an enhancement of the first and second peaks of the radial pair distribution, located at $3.0 ~\Angstrom$ and $4.1~\Angstrom$, respectively, accompanied by a reduction of the minimum in-between.
-The average number of neighbors within $3.58~\Angstrom$ decreases from 5 at 900 K to 4 at 300 K, indicating lower local density.
-The angles between nearest neighbors approach the values found in the two crystal phases (either A17 or A7), i.e. $\sim 90\degree$ and $\sim 165\degree$.
-Furthermore, symmetric collinear bonds with $r_1\sim r_2\sim 3.2~\Angstrom$ are depleted, while Peierls-distorted collinear bonds with $r_1\sim2.9~\Angstrom ,~ r_2\sim 3.7~\Angstrom$ become more frequent (see Fig.~\ref{fig:ALTBC}); this is confirmed by the formation of a pre-peak in the static structure factor at $\sim 1.16~\Angstrom^{-1}$ ($5.42~\Angstrom$ period in real space), approximately at half wavevector of the main peak.
+The average number of neighbors decreases from 5 at 900 K to 4 at 300 K, indicating lower local density.
+The angular-limited three-body correlation function (ALTBC) shows that symmetric collinear bonds with $r_1\sim r_2\sim 3.2~\Angstrom$ are depleted, while Peierls-distorted collinear bonds with $r_1\sim2.9~\Angstrom ,~ r_2\sim 3.7~\Angstrom$ become more frequent; this is confirmed by the formation of a pre-peak in the static structure factor at $\sim 1.16~\Angstrom^{-1}$ ($5.42~\Angstrom$ period in real space), approximately at half wavevector of the main peak.
+Furthermore, the angles between nearest neighbors approach the values found in the two crystal phases (either A17 or A7), i.e. $\sim 90\degree$ and $\sim 165\degree$ (see Fig.~S3).

 These structural features combined with the thermodynamic anomalies suggest that monoatomic Sb behaves similarly to H$_2$O and Si \cite{gallo_water_2016, russo_physics_2022} and can potentially exhibit a liquid–liquid transition between a high-density disordered liquid and a low-density, locally ordered one.
 Analogously to water, the anomalous behavior could be explained by the formation of locally favored structures that emerge from the disordered liquid background~\cite{russo2014understanding}.